 Making an apple pie from scratch is impressive, but making one on a camping trip is borderline legendary.
 If you want to really impress your camping mates this fall, then this Dutch oven apple pie recipe is your golden ticket.

 We’ll start by stating the obvious: baking an apple pie at a campsite is a big undertaking.
-Without a doubt, a store bought pie would be much simpler.
+Without a doubt, a store-bought pie would be much simpler.
 But life is all about the journey.
 And there’s no journey in picking up a pie from the store.

 Once you’re at the campsite, the trick to this recipe is to start early.
 Don’t wait until dinner is over to start thinking about dessert.
 Pies need time to cool down anyway, so get a start on it early.
-Give yourself at least two hours head start.
+Give yourself at least two hours of a head start.

 The biggest trick we learned while testing this recipe was to create parchment paper straps (folded long strips of parchment paper) to lift the pie out of the Dutch oven.
-It’s also important to line the bottom with parchment paper, otherwise, the sugars will caramelize and stick to the cast iron.
+It’s also important to line the bottom with parchment paper; otherwise, the sugars will caramelize and stick to the cast iron.

 On a well-floured cutting board, divide the dough in half and roll each one out.
 Aim for slightly larger than your Dutch oven.
 Place the first layer of dough inside, pour the apple filling on top, and then cover with the second layer of dough.
 Be sure to cut slits to allow steam to vent out.

 For the coals, you’re aiming to bake for 1 hour at 350 degrees Fahrenheit.
 For our 10-inch Dutch oven, that means 21 coals on top and 7 coals on the bottom.
 In order to maintain temperature, the coals might need to be replenished midway through the process.
 It’s also a good idea to rotate the lid and/or the Dutch oven periodically to ensure even heating.